conda/conda/docs/source/dev-guide/deep-dive-install.md

 2. Pre-unlink scripts for Python 3.9.6 would run, but in this case there are none.
 3. Python 3.9.6 files are removed from the environment.
 This can be parallelized.
 4. Post-unlink scripts are run, if any.
-5. Pre-link scripts are run for Python 3.9.9 and numpy 1.19, if any
+5. Pre-link scripts are run for Python 3.9.9 and numpy 1.19, if any.
 6. Files in the Python 3.9.9 and numpy 1.19 packages are linked and/or copied to the prefix.
 This can be parallelized.
 7. Entry points are created for the new packages, if any.